tduffield/elastic-ci-stack-for-aws/README.md

 Metrics are collected with a Lambda function, polling every minute.

+## Instance Agent Modes

+You have the option of running instances in your Autoscaling group in one of two "configuration modes": `stay-alive` and `single-use`.

+* `stay-alive`: When you run an instance in the default `stay-alive` mode, the `buildkite-agent` service will continue running after it has completed a build.
+This is how the stack has historically operated.
+* `single-use`: This will configure your `buildkite-agent` service to stop itself after it has completed a job, mark the instance as unhealthy, and power itself down.
+This mode is useful if you need to run highly destructive steps that are difficult or impossible to clean up after.
+If you are using this mode, it's recommended (though not enforced) that you set your `AgentsPerInstance` value to 1.

 ## Docker Registry Support

 If you want to push or pull from registries such as [Docker Hub](https://hub.docker.com/) or [Quay](https://quay.io/) you can use the `environment` hook in your secrets bucket to export the following environment variables: